Will VPNs protect your privacy? It's complicated

 The second catch is that you have to set up the VPN on your own, on all your devices that connect to the internet.
 You might even need different VPN services for different devices.
 Then you have to make sure you're connecting through a VPN at all times.
 How big of a catch that is depends on how tech savvy you are and how much time you have on your hands.

-He said 80% of the time, most users don't care about privacy, like when they're on Facebook.
-But the other 20% is when they care about their privacy and they're more likely to use a VPN app.
+He said 80 percent of the time, most users don't care about privacy, like when they're on Facebook.
+But the other 20 percent of the time is when they care about their privacy and they're more likely to use a VPN app.
 This could be when they're googling a personal topic.

 "When people are searching online or downloading anything about their health, wealth or family, that's when they care about their privacy and download and use the app," he said.